jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 There is a way to address this at least in Java; however, I won't present it until the next blog entry, which will feature the Flyweight Design Pattern (TBD).

 # Summary
-As you can tell if you've made it this far, it is quite obvious that I'm not a big fan of Singleton.
+As you can tell if you've made it this far, it is obvious that I'm not a big fan of Singleton.
 I rarely use it myself.

 [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) will cover many cases where Singleton would have previously been used.
 Rather than depending upon Singleton, a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) can create and inject a single instance into an application.